Lathan157/lathan-homelab/README.md

 - Plex Media Server with GPU transcoding
 - Home Assistant for automation and IoT integration
 - Frigate NVR for Reolink cameras (with go2rtc integration)
-- Pi-hole / AdGuard for network-wide ad blocking
+- Pi-hole for network-wide ad blocking
 - Tailscale for secure remote access and subnet routing
 - Monit for network and service monitoring with email alerts
 - Nextcloud for file sync and sharing